TEZETA

 CINEMA FOUNDATION OF ARMENIA - as FIN

-Biography - Post-Production 2023
+Biography - Completed 2024

 Ethiopians and Armenians share a long musical history from the times of Emperor Haile Selassie, who in 1932 adopted 40 Armenian orphans from Jerusalem becoming the first imperial brass orchestra, helping to popularize brass instruments and set the foundation for a future big band jazz revolution.